Theriz0/Automated-Network-Switch-Configuration/README.md

 Version 1.2:
 Added DHCP snooping for enhanced security to clearly monitor traffic just in case a rouge DHCP server can intercept traffic and disrupt traffic.
 Added DHCP snooping boolean logic for both the switch.conf and the python script to detect which ports need DHCP snooping and which ports dont need creating a highest privilege choice for the user depending on the configured ports.

+Version 2.0:
+Integrated backup functionality so the user can modify or retrieve a lost config back from the backup directory.
+Added port speed as another configuration for the switch so A specific datacenter can control speed for that particular vlan.
+Added useful data while compiling informing the user how many hosts can exist for that particular subnet and how many IP devices wil exist for the particular configuration listed from switch.conf